← Back to Library

 What is the difference between Da Yun and Liu Nian?+

-Da Yun (Luck Pillars) are ten-year macro cycles derived from the Month Pillar that describe the broader background.
+Da Yun (Luck Pillars) are ten-year cycles derived from the Month Pillar.
 Liu Nian (Annual Fortune) is the yearly stem-branch that interacts with both the natal chart and the current Luck Pillar.
-Da Yun frames the stage; Liu Nian helps interpret more specific yearly themes.
+Da Yun gives the broader period context; Liu Nian helps interpret yearly themes.

 Why does Bazi use solar terms instead of lunar months?+